x-square/data_analytics/24-04-advanced-data-analytics.md

 #### Scenario

 Your team is more than halfway through their user churn project.
-Earlier you completed a project proposal, used Python to analyze and visualize Waze’s user data, and conducted a hypothesis test.
+Earlier you completed a project proposal, used Python to analyze and visualize Waze's user data, and conducted a hypothesis test.
 As a next step, leadership asks your team to build a regression model to predict user churn based on a variety of variables.

 #### Course 5 tasks